guettli/programming-guidelines/README.md

 complicated than necessary and don't restrict yourself to use only portable SQL.

-Great features PG has, which I might not know yet:
+Great features PG has, which you might not know yet:

 * [Insert/Update/Delete Trigger](https://www.postgresql.org/docs/current/sql-createtrigger.html)
 * "SELECT FOR UPDATE ....
 SKIP LOCKED" gives you the perfect fundation for a task-queue.
 For example [Procrastinate](https://github.com/peopledoc/procrastinate)